Computation of 2D Stokes flows via lightning and AAA rational approximation: Series methods for multiply connected domains

 Based on the logarithmic conjugation theorem \cite{Axler1986}, a logarithmic term is needed for each Goursat function.
 Moreover, unlike Laplace problems, a derivative term $g'(z)$ also appears in \cref{eq:bc1}, which describes the velocity field in Stokes flow problems.
 The velocity components $u$ and $v$ are each expressed as

-To ensure the velocity field is not multi-valued, an extra term $(z-z_c)\log(z-z_c)-z$ is required in $g(z)$.
-So the imaginary part of $\log(z-z_c)$ term in $g'(z)$ and $f(z)$ can cancel out in \cref{eq:u,eq:v} \cite{Price2003}.
+To ensure the velocity field is not multi-valued, an extra term $(z-z_i)\log(z-z_i)-z$ is required in $g(z)$ for the $i$th hole.
+So the imaginary part of $\log(z-z_i)$ term in $g'(z)$ and $f(z)$ can cancel out in \cref{eq:u,eq:v} \cite{Price2003}.
 The rational representation of Goursat functions can thus be written as